DracoBlue/jsb/README.md

 Thanks
 -------
-Thanks to hoffigk for the discussions and feedback!
+Thanks to hoffigk and graste for the discussions and feedback!

 License
 --------